 2015 NYSE Flash Crash

-The floor of the New York Stock Exchange stopped trading for three hours and 38 minutes on July 8, 2015.
-Trading was quickly shifted to the eleven other exchanges, including the NASDAQ, BATS, and many "dark pools."
-The NYSE only accounts for 20% total trading, down from about 80% ten years ago.
-The cause of the shutdown is still being investigated.
-It's unknown whether it is linked to the closure of the Wall Street Journal's home page or the grounding of United Airlines' flights that occurred on the same day.
-(Source: "Glitch Freezes NYSE Trading for Hours," WSJ, July 8, 2015.
+The floor of the New York Stock Exchange (NYSE) stopped trading for three hours and 38 minutes on July 8, 2015.
+Trading was quickly shifted to the 11 other exchanges, including the NASDAQ, BATS, and many "dark pools."
+The NYSE lost 40% of trading volume as a result.

 2014 Bond Flash Crash

-On October 15, 2014, the yield on the 10-year Treasury note plunged from 2.0% to 1.873% within a few minutes on Oct.
+The yield on the 10-year Treasury note plunged from 2.02% to 1.86% within a few minutes on Oct.
 15, 2014.
 It quickly rebounded.
-The plunge made it seem like a sudden surge in demand for these notes, since bond yields fall when prices rise.
+The plunge made it seem like a sudden surge in demand for these notes.
+Bond yields fall when prices rise.
 It was the biggest one-day decline since 2009.
 Volume was double the norm.

 2010 Dow Flash Crash

-The CME Group warned Mr. Sarao and his broker, MF Global, that his trades were supposed to be executed in good faith.
+The CME Group warned Sarao and his broker, MF Global, that his trades were supposed to be executed in good faith.

 Like many other past crashes, it did not lead to a recession.

-2013 And Other NASDAQ Flash Crashes
+2013 and Other NASDAQ Flash Crashes

-On August 22, 2013, the NASDAQ closed from 12:14 p.m.
-EDT to 3:25 p.m.
-EDT.
+The NASDAQ is famous for flash crashes.
+It closed from 12:14 p.m. to 3:25 p.m.
+EDT on Aug.
+22, 2013.
 One of the computer servers at the NYSE couldn't communicate with a NASDAQ server that fed it stock price data.
 Despite several attempts, the problem couldn't be resolved, and the stressed server at NASDAQ went down.

 Is the Stock Market Rigged?

-Michael Lewis, author of the recently released book "Flash Boys," said that the presence of these sophisticated high frequency trading programs means that the individual investor actually cannot get ahead.
-The programs can take in massive amounts of data, and made split-second decisions and trades long before a human can.
-Companies who use them, like Goldman Sachs and JP Morgan, haven't lost on a trade in years.
-For the average investor, says Lewis, the stock market is rigged.
+Michael Lewis, author of Flash Boys, said that the presence of these high frequency trading programs means that an individual investor cannot get ahead.
+The programs take in massive amounts of data and make split second decisions and trades long before a human can do so.
+Companies that use them, such as Goldman Sachs and JP Morgan, haven't lost on a trade in years.
+The stock market is rigged for the average investor, says Lewis.

-How It Affects You
+How It All Affects You